a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 >
 > _"Send him our best wishes, dear.
 We will come visit maybe early next year, when it's still winter and there's not so much to do around here,"_ aunt Marie replied.
 >
 > _"I hope it may even be sooner.
 I miss you and your siblings so terribly.
 We don't see each other often, but I kind of think of you a bit as also my children,"_ uncle Phil interjected.

-I could see the honesty in that statement.
-However, he quickly apologized, as if coming to his sense:
+I was a bit stunned by that statement.
+I was the only one in our family he was really talking to and our contact had exclusively been remote for the past few years.
+But I could also feel the honest vulnerability in his face as he said it.
+Before I could ponder it more, he quickly apologized, as if suddenly coming to his senses:

 > _"I'm sorry, that probably sounded weird.
-Of course you're my brother's kid, but you know, It's sometimes strange where the mind takes you.
+Of course you're my brother's kid, but you know, it's sometimes strange where the mind takes you.
 Must be the scenery here."_
 >
 > _"Just makes him contemplate, always the thinker, you know,"_ Marie hastily agreed.